alessandrobelli/Notionelli/readme.md

 # PREFILL YOUR WEEK DATABASE 🗓️

-Use this to create your week pages in your Notion database.
+Use this to create your week and months pages in your Notion database.
+This is meant to fill the calendar for you to just create the daily pages.

 ## Requirements